Country music's big show takes place in Nashville, Tennessee on April 18 on CBS and Paramount+.

 How to watch the 2021 ACM Awards: Watch the ACM Awards on CBS on TV (check your local listings), or on Paramount+ -- which launches on March 4.
 Plans for that service start at $5 per month, though special offers are available now for new users.

 Sign up for Paramount+ now to enjoy all the content the streaming service has to offer.
-Plans start at $5.99 per month, with the option to save 15% if you pay annually.
-There is also a one month free trial for new subscribers.
+Plans start at $4.99 per month.
+There is also a free one-week for new subscribers to see how they like the service before committing.

 How to watch ET Live's pre and post-show coverage of the 2021 ACM Awards: We'll be airing ahead of the ACM Awards on Sunday at 4:30 p.m.
 PT at ETLive.com, and you can also watch via the ET Live app on your mobile device.
 ET Live also streams on channel 120 on Pluto TV, and on channel 1253 on Samsung TV Plus.